dehmani89/consuming-restful-api-in-react/README.md

 Clone the repo

 #Step -2
-open the app in a prefered IDE (IntelliJ or VS Code should work)
+Open the app in a prefered IDE (IntelliJ or VS Code should work)

 #Step -3
 Open Terminal inside your IDE and run the following